 Talk To Your Healthcare Provider

-Be honest with your provider about the history of substance abuse and addiction in your family before surgery.
+Be honest with your provider about the history of substance use and addiction in your family before surgery.
 Communicate any concerns you have at any point.
 If your drinking is beyond what is considered moderate drinking (one drink a day for women, two for men), reach out for help today.

 Keep Your Appointments